rogerbeecham/vis-for-gds/content/authors/rjbeecham/_index.md

 superuser: true
 ---

-Roger Beecham is a Lecturer in Geographic Data Science at University of Leeds.
+Roger Beecham is Associate Professor in Visual Data Science at University of Leeds.